 Low minerals and low vitamin D

-I’ve been teaching about the mineral progression loss that impacts vitamin D for some time now.
 There's a mineral loss progression that occurs that will have the body purposefully lowering vitamin D. In short, if you don't pay attention to your mineral status, you may be trying to increase your vitamin D levels when your body is purposefully trying to decrease them – to protect you.

 Taking vitamin D can put your thyroid at risk because vitamin D increases the absorption of calcium in the body.
 This can lead to the calcification of soft tissue, which contributes to cellular hypothyroidism.
 Soft tissue calcification also leads to atherosclerosis.

-Indeed, researchers at Duke University found that elderly men and women who consumed higher vitamin D were more likely to have brain lesions, cognitive impairment, dementia, depression and death.
+Indeed, researchers at Duke University found that elderly men and women who consumed higher vitamin D were more likely to have brain lesions, cognitive impairment, dementia, depression, and death.
 They found that vitamin D was the only variable that had a significant correlation with these issues.
 They hypothesized that calcium rather than vitamin D was the main culprit causing the brain lesions.

 And if you don’t have optimal magnesium status you’ll never have optimal vitamin D status.
 This is because magnesium is required for vitamin D synthesis and metabolism.